Is hiking a sport? We put this frequently asked question to rest

 Is there such a thing as competitive hiking?

-There is one exception to the definition of hiking as non-competitive, and that is power hiking, which is a technique used by ultra trail runners on mountainous terrain where they hike quickly instead of running on the uphills to conserve energy without losing ground.
-That is a sport.
+There are exceptions to the definition of hiking as non-competitive, and one is power hiking, which is a technique used by ultra runners on mountainous terrain where they hike quickly instead of running on the uphills to conserve energy without losing ground.
+Ultra running is a form of competitive running and therefore is a sport.

 But hiking in and of itself is not competitive or done for the enjoyment of others.
 Rather, it can be done alone or in the company of others, and is entirely for the benefit of the person doing the hiking.